Compulsory Purchase Order and Side Roads Order

 The CPO process is made up of a number of stages, these are:

-- Resolution - A formal resolution is made to use compulsory purchase powers.
-For the GAR, the County Council’s Transport and Highways Committee will consider a report prepared by officers recommending the use of compulsory purchase powers and make a decision.
+- Resolution- A formal resolution is made to use compulsory purchase powers.
+For the GAR, the County Council’s Transport and Highways Committee considered a report prepared by officers and approved the use of compulsory purchase powers.

-- Making the Order - The Acquiring Authority make the CPO.
+- Making the Order- The Acquiring Authority makes the CPO.
 The CPO will have a heading or title which identifies the general area within which the land is situated and the year in which the CPO was made.

-- Notification and Publicity - Before the Acquiring Authority submits the CPO for confirmation, all known persons with an interest will be informed by the Council serving a notice on them.
-A notice must also be published for two successive weeks in one or more local newspapers and must be fixed on or near the land included within the order.
+- Notification and Publicity- Before the Acquiring Authority submits the CPO for confirmation, all known persons with an interest are informed by the Acquiring Authority serving a notice on them.
+A notice is also published for two successive weeks in one or more local newspapers and must also be fixed on or near to the land included within the order.

-- Objections - The notifications of the making of the CPO invite the submission of objections to the relevant Government Minister within at least 21 days.
-Objections must arrive with the Minister within the period specified in the notice.
+- Objections- The notifications of the making of the CPO invite the submission of objections to the Secretary of State within 21 days.

-- Public Inquiry – If valid objections are received, a Public Local Inquiry will be scheduled.
-Not later than six weeks after the relevant date the Acquiring Authority must serve a Statement of Case on the Minister and each remaining objector.
+- Public Inquiry– If valid objections are received, a Public Local Inquiry will be scheduled.
+No later than six weeks after the relevant date the Acquiring Authority serves a Statement of Case on the Secretary of State and each remaining objector.
 This sets out the case to be put forward at the inquiry and justifies the reasons for making the CPO.
-Copies of all documents referred to in the Statement of Case must be attached, together with a list of any documents which the council intends to refer at the inquiry.

-- Written Representations Procedure - As an alternative to an inquiry, objections can be considered by an Inspector through the written representations procedure.
+- Written Representations Procedure- As an alternative to an inquiry, objections may be considered by an Inspector through the written representations procedure.

-- Decision - After considering the Inspectors Report, following an inquiry, or the use of written representations procedure, the Minister will decide to confirm, modify or reject the CPO.
-All persons with an interest must be notified of the decision and the decision must also be published in one or more local newspapers.
+- Decision- After considering the Inspectors Report, following an inquiry, or the use of written representations procedure, the Secretary of State will decide to confirm, modify or reject the CPO.
+All persons with an interest are notified of the decision and the decision must also be published in one or more local newspapers.
 Once the CPO is confirmed, the Acquiring Authority has the power to compulsorily acquire or seek possession of property.

-- Challenging the Decision – Once confirmed, there is limited scope for challenging the decision (within a strict timetable) on the basis that the powers granted are "ultra vires," that procedural rules have not been followed and that the Minister or Inspector has not acted properly in reaching a decision.
-If a challenge is successful then the Court may quash the CPO or any part of it.
+- Challenging the Decision– Once confirmed, there is limited scope for challenging the decision (within a strict timetable).
+Challenges may be on the basis that the powers granted are ultra vires, that procedural rules have not been followed, or that the Secretary of State or Inspector has not acted properly in reaching a decision.

 Rights to Compensation

 The principles of compensation are governed by the compensation code, which is derived from statute, case law and established practice.
-One of the main principles is that of "equivalence", ie a claimant should be placed in no better or worse position (in financial terms) after the acquisition than they were prior to the acquisition.
+One of the main principles is that of equivalence, that is a claimant should be placed in no better or worse position in financial terms after the acquisition than they were prior to the acquisition.

 In accordance with Rule 2 of Section 5 of the Land Compensation Act 1961, a claimant is entitled to the value of their land/property.
-Because of the effect a Compulsory Purchase Order can have on property values, when assessing the level of compensation, regard is paid to the "no scheme world", ie the effect of the CPO (both positive and negative) is ignored and the value of the land/property to be taken is on the basis of open market value.
+Because of the effect a Compulsory Purchase Order can have on property values, when assessing the level of compensation, regard is paid to the "no scheme world", that is the effect of the CPO, both positive and negative, is ignored and the value of the land or property to be taken is on the basis of open market value.